 Editor’s note: This blog is the second in a series on strategic planning for financial sustainability.
-The previous post covered how to handle rising costs and competition.
-We welcome your feedback if you've conducted a per-student cost analysis.
+Read the full series here:

 Independent schools are facing multiple pressures on their basic financial model.
 Average tuition has risen even faster than the increase in the top 20 percent of family incomes over the past three decades.
 As the private school cost model faces increasing pressures, strategic planning conversations are turning to maximizing student services and outcomes while managing costs, which is the focus of the rest of the “Under Pressure” series.